-This essentially transforms open position chords to moveable shapes on the fretboard.
+This transforms open position chords to moveable shapes on the fretboard.

-It’s a similar approach to learning barre chords, though you are focusing on 5 specific chords in the CAGED system when moving up the fretboard.
+It’s a similar approach to learning barre chords, though you focus on 5 specific chords with the CAGED system.

 These 5 open-position major chords are:

-Hence the name of the CAGED chord system, which is a list of the 5 guitar chords in that collection.
+Hence the name of the CAGED chord system.

-When moving these chords up the neck, the lowest note of each shape is the root of the chord, and dictates the name of the barre chord you’re playing.
+When moving these chords up the neck, the lowest note of each shape is the root, and dictates the name of the barre chord you’re playing.

 So, if you have a C CAGED shape, the lowest note is on the 5th string.

-You then find a D on the 5th string, and use that as the lowest note of the C shape chord, and you now have a D barre chord.
+You then find a D on the 5th string, use that as the lowest note of the C shape chord, and you have a D barre chord.